Waveform

 Stereo ImageMono sub below 80 Hz, moderate stereo width

-Platform AlgorithmBeatport serves DJs and club music with no loudness normalization — masters are played at full volume in DJ sets.
+Platform AlgorithmBeatport serves DJs and club music with no loudness normalization.

 Why Hip-Hop on Beatport Needs Specialized Mastering